WellthCare

 • Specialty drugs (Tier 4 or 5) - can cost thousands per month, often subject to coinsurance rather than a flat copay

-This tiered system means that generic medications are almost always covered, but expensive specialty drugs (like many GLP-1s for diabetes or weight loss) may require prior authorization, step therapy, or come with a significant out-of-pocket cost.
-It is also standard for your drug and medical deductibles to be separate or combined, depending on the plan design.
+This tiered system means generic medications are almost always covered, but expensive specialty drugs (like many GLP-1s for diabetes or weight loss) often require prior authorization, step therapy, or come with a significant out-of-pocket cost.
+It's also standard for drug and medical deductibles to be separate or combined, depending on the plan.

 The Hidden Problem: Why Your Drug Coverage May Be Costing You More

-The “standard” drug benefit is not as simple as it seems.
-Employers pay PBMs billions annually, yet studies show that 20-40% of pharmacy spend is wasted due to opaque pricing, rebate clawbacks, and formulary designs that prioritize PBM profit over patient health.
-For example, a PBM may list a lower-cost generic on a higher tier while rebating a more expensive brand-name drug to the preferred tier.
+The “standard” drug benefit isn't as simple as it seems.
+Employers pay PBMs billions every year, yet studies suggest that 20-40% of pharmacy spend is wasted due to opaque pricing, rebate clawbacks, and formulary designs that prioritize PBM profit over patient health.
+For example, a PBM might list a lower-cost generic on a higher tier while rebating a more expensive brand-name drug to the preferred tier.
 The employee pays more, and the employer never sees the real savings.
-This broken system is exactly why innovative platforms like WellthCare Pharmacy™ are emerging-replacing the traditional PBM with transparent, aligned pricing that saves employers 20-40% while improving adherence and outcomes.
+This broken system is why companies like WellthCare Pharmacy™ are gaining traction — they replace the traditional PBM with transparent, aligned pricing that saves employers 20-40% while improving adherence and outcomes.
+WellthCare is the first Health-to-Wealth benefit system, integrating transparent pharmacy pricing with preventive health rewards and automatic retirement contributions so that every prescription is a step toward better health and long-term wealth.

 How Pharmacy Benefits Intersect With Preventive Care

-Prescription drug coverage is often disconnected from preventive care.
-Under a standard plan, you may have $0 copay for an annual physical (thanks to the Affordable Care Act), but still pay full price for a cholesterol-lowering statin or a blood pressure medication.
+Prescription drug coverage is disconnected from preventive care.
+Under a standard plan, you might have $0 copay for an annual physical (thanks to the Affordable Care Act), but still pay full price for a cholesterol-lowering statin or a blood pressure medication.
 This disconnect means that prevention is rewarded for visits, but not for the medications that keep chronic conditions under control.
-The best benefit designs align these incentives: when an employee takes their maintenance medication as prescribed, they should see that action rewarded, not just billed.
-The WellthCare ecosystem solves this by linking medication adherence directly to store credit and retirement contributions, turning coverage into a wealth-building tool.
+Better benefit designs align these incentives: when employees take their maintenance medication as prescribed, they should see that action rewarded, not just billed.
+WellthCare solves this by linking medication adherence directly to store credit and retirement contributions, turning drug coverage into a wealth-building tool.

 What Employers Need to Know About Drug Coverage Right Now

-If you are an employer evaluating your standard healthcare benefits, here is what matters most about prescription drug coverage today:
+If you're an employer evaluating your benefits, here's what matters most about drug coverage:

-• Self-funded plans give you control: If your company pays claims directly, you can choose a transparent PBM or even build a captive pharmacy arrangement (like WellthCare Pharmacy) rather than accept a legacy PBM's take-it-or-leave-it pricing.
+• Self-funded plans give you control.
+If your company pays claims directly, you can choose a transparent PBM or even build a captive pharmacy arrangement (like WellthCare Pharmacy) rather than accept a legacy PBM's inflexible pricing.

-• Preventive + pharmacy savings compound: When you pair a wellness incentive with transparent pharmacy pricing, you reduce both prescription and medical claims simultaneously.
-This is the flywheel effect of the Health-to-Wealth operating system.
+• Preventive and pharmacy savings compound.
+When you pair a wellness incentive with transparent pharmacy pricing, you reduce both prescription and medical claims simultaneously.
+That's the flywheel effect of the Health-to-Wealth operating system.

-• Compliance matters: Drug coverage must comply with ERISA, HIPAA, and ACA rules, including the mental health parity act.
-Any new pharmacy arrangement must maintain full compliance records, which WellthCare automates in its patent-pending platform.
+• Compliance matters.
+Drug coverage has to comply with ERISA, HIPAA, and ACA rules, including the mental health parity act.
+Any new pharmacy arrangement must maintain full compliance records, which WellthCare automates with its patent-pending platform.

-Prescription drugs are almost always covered under standard healthcare benefits, but the quality, transparency, and cost-effectiveness of that coverage vary widely.
-For employees, it means navigating copay tiers and prior authorizations.
-For employers, it means accepting waste that drives up premiums year after year.
-The future of benefits-and the core insight behind WellthCare-is that drug coverage should not just pay for pills; it should pay for health and wealth.
-By aligning pharmacy incentives with preventive behavior and retirement savings, you turn a standard cost center into a strategic advantage.
+Prescription drugs are covered under standard healthcare benefits, but the quality, transparency, and cost-effectiveness of that coverage varies widely.
+For employees, that means navigating copay tiers and prior authorizations.
+For employers, it means dealing with waste that drives up premiums year after year.
+The future of benefits — and the core insight behind WellthCare — is that drug coverage should not just pay for pills; it should pay for health and wealth.
+By aligning pharmacy incentives with preventive behavior and retirement savings, you can turn a standard cost center into a strategic advantage.

 ← Back to Blog